geoffreymagana/PLP-Hackathon-3.0/README.md

 # PathFinder AI - Your Personal AI Learning Companion

+> 🏆 Submitted for PLP Hackathon 3.0 - September 2025
+>
+> This project has been developed and submitted according to the PLP Hackathon 3.0 guidelines, focusing on creating impactful solutions for African tech education.

 PathFinder AI is a Next.js application designed to provide **personalized, accessible, and AI-powered lifelong learning**, tailored to individual goals and the evolving job market, with a special focus on empowering learners in Africa.

 ## 💙 Our Mission & Alignment with SDG 4